-When Olympic swimmer Fu Yuanhui announces her participation in the competition during – and despite – her periods, the media impact feels pretty much different between China and the West: when Westerners praise her for daring to publicly express herself on a taboo subject and take a feminist approach, the Chinese netizens relay the information on Weibo and mostly wonder about the possibility to swim during her periods without colouring the pool in red!
+When Olympic swimmer Fu Yuanhui announces her participation in the competition during – and despite – her periods, the media impact feels pretty much different between China and the West: when Westerners praise her for daring to publicly express herself on a taboo subject and take a feminist approach, the Chinese netizens relay the information on Weibo and mostly wonder about the possibility to swim during her periods without coloring the pool in red!

-A wide ignorance around menstruation
+A wide ignorance around menstruation in China

 Barely 2% of Chinese women would use tampons as hygienic protection: on the contrary, more than 70% of Westerners would be regular users, a gap that remains considerable even taking into account the density of China’s population compared to Europe and its recent economic development.

-There is no shortage of misconceptions about the harmful use of tampons for the health.
-Admittedly, the fear of losing one’s virginity because of a tampon is almost not in the current anymore, in an urban Chinese society where having sex before marriage is a practice less and less questionable, but Concerns about tampon’s use among teens in full growth remain, including the reluctance to insert an outside object into a poorly understood part of the body for young Chinese girls themselves.
+There is no shortage of misconceptions about the harmful use of tampons for health.
+Admittedly, the fear of losing one’s virginity because of a tampon is almost not in the current anymore, in an urban Chinese society where having sex before marriage is a practice less and less questionable, but concerns about tampon’s use among teens in full growth remain, including the reluctance to insert an outside object into a poorly understood part of the body for young Chinese girls themselves.

 The debate is much more violent in the West since the publication of a documentary in August 2017 entitled “Tampon, our intimate enemy”, which points out the presence of dioxins and other toxic products, such as pesticide residues or glyphosates inside the composition of tampons.

-Many users suspect their use to cause fungal infections, headaches and migraines (although these symptoms can also be attributed to disorders caused by menstruation) and to fear the well-known syndrome of menstrual shock toxic, highly publicized since Californian model Laura Wasser was amputated with one leg after being victim in 2012.
+Many users suspect their use to cause fungal infections, headaches, and migraines (although these symptoms can also be attributed to disorders caused by menstruation) and to fear the well-known syndrome of menstrual shock toxic, highly publicized since Californian model Laura Wasser was amputated with one leg after being a victim in 2012.

-Fighting the negative representation of tampons
+Fighting the negative representation of tampons for the Chinese market

-Tampon is a product that has currently no credibility, there is few scientific studies that can hold in favour of its use, so it is a product that will attract above all the suspicion of consumers.
+Tampon is a product that has currently no credibility, there are few scientific studies that can hold in favor of its use, so it is a product that will attract above all the suspicion of consumers.
 It is essential to deconstruct the received ideas around.